 All mentoring takes place on-site, with support provided by professional staff.

-Ideal for University of Winnipeg students!
+Ideal for University of Winnipeg students as BBBS is steps away from Duckworth.

 Please fill out the form below and we will be in touch to discuss this program and enrolment process in more detail.